-A wide array of state programs collect taxes, fees, fines, and interest to fund services and operations.
-When fees or other revenue are designated for a particular program, they typically are directed to a cash fund which is used to fund that program.
+A wide array of state programs collect taxes, fees, fines, and interest to fund services.
+When fees or other revenue are designated for a particular program, they typically are directed to a cash fund used to fund the program.
 OSPB's forecast of cash fund revenue subject to TABOR is shown in Table 6 in the Appendix.